LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD August 2021
 * Issue 43728: bulk insert for samples is broken when a file field is present
 * Issue 43725: account for both forward and back slash in FileColumnRenderer.getAttachmentTitleFromName
+* Issue 43703: show warning on sample creation editable grid if required fields are included

 ### version 2.63.1
 *Released*: 13 August 2021